My monthly spending plan

 Total non-business & non-rental income (after taxes & 401k): $1888.94

 I was putting the difference (and more) toward my student loan.
-Now that that is paid off, I’ll be saving for a few months (to pay more taxes, probably), and then we’ll start putting much larger additional payments toward the mortgage.
-(The amount shown above already includes a small additional amount to principal.)
+Now that that is paid off, I’ll be saving for a few months (to pay more taxes, probably).
+Consequentially, we’ll start putting much larger additional payments toward the mortgage.
+(The amount shown above already includes a small additional amount to the principal.)

 But I do use Quicken and a couple of spreadsheets to track every cent of income & outgo (along with where it came from and where it went).
 I write down cash purchases (which I have maybe $7/month of) in my planner and then transfer them at the end of the month to the spreadsheet.